DavidManga254/DavidManga254/README.md

-- 👋 Hi, I’m @DavidManga254
+- 👋 Hi, I’m David, a full stack developer
-- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning a bachelors degree in computer science at the University of Nairobi
-- 📫 How to reach me  email : davemanga3@gmail.com

 <!---
 DavidManga254/DavidManga254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.